alearecuest/alearecuest-holbertonschool-simple_shell/README.md

 ### DESCRIPTION

-The **_`$elocosh`_** shell is a command interpreter that allows the execution of internal and external commands.
+The **_`$helocosh`_** shell is a command interpreter that allows the execution of internal and external commands.
 It provides basic functionalities such as command execution, environment variable handling, and shell exit.

 #### Internal commands